2022 Houston Astros season: July

 Former Astro Tony Kemp homered versus Jake Odorizzi (4–3) as Adam Oller (1–3) earned his first major league win in a 7–5 Oakland victory on July 25.
 Odorizzi, 4–0 in seven previous starts, yielded the home run to Kemp in the third inning while a blister on his pitching hand began to develop.
 Jeremy Peña homered in the first inning for Houston, who had won five in a row in the since the All-Star break, and were an AL-leading 28–10 since June 12.
 Chad Pinder hit his second grand slam in two weeks as the A's held on to defeat the Astros, 5–3, on July 26.
-Kyle Tucker hit his 19th home run and Yordan Álvarez collected two hits for the Astros.
-The A's also won the series' final game on July 27, 4–2, for their first sweep of the season. Álvarez hit his 29th home of the season.
+Kyle Tucker hit his 19th home run and Yordan Alvarez collected two hits for the Astros.
+The A's also won the series' final game on July 27, 4–2, for their first sweep of the season.
+Alvarez hit his 29th home of the season.
 Tony Kemp tallied another strong game, collecting three hits and one RBI.
 The sweep upped the A's AL-worst record to 38–63 but they had won six of eight versus the AL West-leading Astros (64–35).